What Is Withdrawal?

 Medications for Drug Withdrawal

 In addition to being in a supportive environment, a rehab center offers the ability to access medications that might help ease withdrawal symptoms.
 There are many different medications that might be of benefit, depending on the substance of choice.
-These medications can help with withdrawal symptoms by either replicating the effects of the drug or by treating some of by-product symptoms like irritability and feelings of anxiousness.
+These medications can help with withdrawal symptoms by either replicating the effects of the drug or by treating some of the by-product symptoms like irritability and feelings of anxiousness.
 Other drugs might help reduce cravings and prevent relapses.

 No matter the drug of choice, it’s important that to be completely open with the rehab staff.
 This way, they can prescribe the best possible medication for the particular situation: